xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

     - net.ipv4.tcp_syncookies=0
 ```

-turns off this countermeasure for the victim server container.
+turns off this countermeasure for the victim Docker container.
 Also pay attention to this line:

 ```yaml
 privileged: true
 ```

-The victim server container is thus given the privilege to use `sysctl` to change the values of system variables.
+The victim Docker container is thereby given the privilege to use `sysctl` to change the values of system variables.

 ### Task 1.1: Launch the Attack Using Python